 Automotive audio systems handle the following sounds and streams:

-Android is responsible for sounds coming from Android applications, controlling those applications and routing their sounds to individual streams at the HAL based on the type of sound:
+Android manages the sounds coming from Android apps, controlling those apps and routing their sounds to individual streams at the HAL based on the type of sound:

 - Logical streams, known as sources in core audio nomenclature, are tagged with Audio Attributes.